Insurance Tips For New, Young Learner Drivers

 6) A pedestrian hit me and went under my car.

 7) The guy was all over the road.
-I had to swerve a number of times before I hit him.
+I had to swerve several times before I hit him.

 8) I pulled away from the side of the road, glanced at my mother-in-law, and headed over the embankment.